 Weather: Average Daily temperature is 71°, 6 days with precipitation this month.

-Week before Easter and Easter weekend – generally a very busy time as many people are off of school.
+The week before Easter and Easter weekend are generally a very busy time as many people are off of school.

-April 16-19 – Star Wars Rival Run Weekend.
+April 16-18 – Star Wars Rival Run Weekend.
 A Star Wars themed running weekend which includes a 5k, 10k, half marathon, and the Star Wars Rival Run challenge.
+NOTE: may be canceled.

-April 26 – May 1 – sneaky time to go!
-Low crowds and great temperatures make this a great time to go if you can swing it.
+April 26 – April 30 – sneaky time to go!
+Low crowds and great temperatures make this a fantastic time to go if you can swing it.

 Weather: Average Daily temperature is 77°, 8 days with precipitation this month

-Early and mid May – Summit cheer competition.
+Early and mid May – Summit Dance and Cheer competitions.
 About 1,000 cheer teams compete at the ESPN Wide World of Sports.
-The Dance Summit is happening May 2-3 and D2 Summit is May 8-10.
+NOTE: may be canceled.

 Memorial Day – Holiday weekend and the beginning of summer break in some parts of the country.
 Memorial Day is not only the unofficial start to summer in the general USA, it is also the summer kick off in Disney World!
 The parks start to stay open later beginning Memorial Day (usually staying open until 10:00 rather than 9:00).